Jessica Grajeda, George Luis Almaraz Face Murder, Child Abuse Charges In 16-Year-Old Pomona Boy's Death

 POMONA (CBSLA) — A Pomona couple faces murder and child abuse charges Thursday in connection with the death of a 16-year-old boy.

 Jessica Grajeda, 35, was charged Thursday with murder and multiple counts of child abuse, according to the Pomona Police Department.
-The boy’s father, 32-year-old George Luis Almaraz, was also arrested and has been charged with one count of felony child abuse.READ MORE: Mylar Balloons Linked To 50 Coachella Valley Power Outages In Recent Months, Officials Urge Residents To Not Release Balloons
+The boy’s father, 32-year-old George Luis Almaraz, was also arrested and has been charged with one count of felony child abuse.READ MORE: Mariachis Serenade Residents As They Receive COVID-19 Vaccinations At Nearby Mobile Clinic

 Officers called to a home in the 600 block of Del Rosa Place Monday at about midnight to a call of “unknown trouble with someone requiring CPR” found the boy not breathing.
 He was taken to a local hospital, where he was pronounced dead.